-With regard to the direct-to-consumer journey and in terms of channels, Directly Operated Stores (DOS) and Contract are reporting a growth versus last year (+2,1% and +9,1% respectively), while e-commerce is down -12,6%, especially for the performance of Lumens, impacted by the weak America spending.
-Ecommerce excluding Lumens (all the ecommerce brands' platforms) is reporting a growth, however not so relevant in terms of contribution to the channel.
-Wholesale, that still represents the main channel of the Group (49,6% of total sales), is down 12,8% versus the same period of 2022.
-The 2022 data of wholesale channel have been restated to take into account the new perimeter of the contract, which now it is tracked through the Groups' CRM.
+With regard to the direct-to-consumer journey and in terms of channels performance, Contract reported a growth versus last year (+3,5%), while Directly Operated Stores (DOS) had a single digit decrease (-1,8%) and e-commerce was down 8,3%, especially for the performance of Lumens, which was impacted by the effect of the currency translation and the mix between dropship and stock sales in the Agent view.
+E-commerce excluding Lumens (all the ecommerce platforms of all the brands) reported a growth, however still not so relevant in terms of contribution to the channel.
+Wholesale, that still represents half of the Group's turnover, had a contraction of 12,8% versus the same period of 2022.